serveri24h/reagle_pre_assignment/README.md

 bash run
 ```

-or by creating the database folder manually and running the jupyter notebook
+Another alternative if something goes wrong is to create the database folder manually and run the jupyter notebook
 ```
 mkdir databases
 jupyter notebook results.ipynb